 - 2. Uncouple all wires running from the windrower to the swather (21 pin connector). - 3.
 Uncouple all hydraulic hoses connecting swather to the windrower.
-Secure the main hydraulic hoses with the Hose Hanger (see "Install the Hose Holder" on page 44) so that they will not interfere with the windrower or the swather when the windrower is being backed away from the swather (see Illustration A).
+Secure the main hydraulic hoses so that they will not interfere with the windrower or the swather when the windrower is being backed away from the swather. - 4.
+Start the engine, lift the table to its fully raised position.